 Chamomile tea bags for swollen eyes are a homespun remedy that many people have heard of and perhaps even used.
 Chamomile, which also goes by the names of Matricaria recutita and Chamaemelum nobile, enjoys a positive reputation among alternative health practitioners and has been used for a variety of noncosmetic purposes.
 However, existing evidence suggests that chamomile tea bags for your eyes, although soothing, may not have the anti-inflammatory properties that you might think.

-The Natural Standard reports that chamomile, a daisy-like flower, has been in use for thousands of years for medicinal purposes, such as anxiety, sleep disorders, inflammation of the skin, diaper rash and the healing of skin wounds.
 Those in the United States may be most familiar with chamomile as an ingredient in herbal teas.
-Chamomile tea has a strong, apple-like scent that's not unpleasant, notes integrative physician Dr. Andrew Weil.
+Chamomile tea has a strong, apple-like scent that's not unpleasant, notes integrative physician Dr. Andrew Weil 2.
 Chamomile tea bags are commercially available at most large supermarkets, as well as health food markets.

 Using Chamomile Tea Bags